-The word ‘servant’ can feel a bit negative to us today, but not in this Scripture.
-Knowing how peer pressure could distract us from our God-given purpose, Paul uses the strongest possible language, doulos (meaning ‘slave’ or servant’), to remind us that we’re supposed to be servants to God’s will.
+The word ‘servant’ can have a negative connotation, but not in this Scripture.
+Knowing how pressures and people distract us from our God-given purpose, Paul uses the strongest possible language, doulos (meaning ‘slave’ or servant’), to remind us that we’re supposed to be servants to God’s will.
 Jesus loved people so much that one day He would die to redeem them, but that didn’t stop Him from saying ‘no’ when He needed to.

-Pleasing your friends to win their approval is never a good idea because it puts someone else other than God in control of your life.
+Pleasing and appeasing people to win their approval is never a good idea because it puts someone other than God in the driver’s seat of your life.
 Instead of letting Himself be side-tracked:

 (1) Jesus refused to let other people’s idea of what was important keep Him from His mission;